 - AHV pension

 You can draw your AHV pension up to two years earlier or defer it for up to five years.
 Drawing your pension early reduces pension payments over the course of your life, while deferring it increases them over the course of your life.
-You continue to be subject to AHV contributions for the duration of the withdrawal.
+You remain subject to AHV contributions for the duration of the withdrawal.
 If you are already 64 or 65 years of age, you will only be required to pay contributions in the event of a deferral if you, as an employee, exceed the CHF 16 800 allowance.

 - Pension fund assets

-The earliest you can draw second pillar (pension fund) benefits is at the age of 58 and at the latest when you are 70.
-If you take early retirement your pension is far lower because you have paid contributions for fewer years and the conversion rate is lower due to the longer period for which benefits are paid.
+The earliest you can draw second pillar (pension fund) benefits is at the age of 58 and at the latest when you turn 70.
+If you take early retirement, your pension is far lower because you have paid contributions for fewer years and the conversion rate is lower due to the longer period for which benefits are paid.
 If you retire after your 70th birthday – i.e. postpone your retirement – benefits will increase.

 Those who plan to retire early should examine their financial situation closely and would be well advised to create a budget.
-By doing so, they can determine whether there will be any income gaps as a result of the early retirement.
+By doing so, you can determine whether there will be any income gaps as a result of early retirement.
 If this is the case, you can take measures to close these gaps.
 Your pension certificate shows whether you have already earned the maximum pension entitlement.
-If not, you can make voluntary contributions to the second pillar.
-You can also close pension gaps using the third pillar
+If not, you can make voluntary contributions to the 2nd pillar.
+You can also close pension gaps using the 3rd pillar.

 How to proceed:

 - Check your pension fund regulations to determine the earliest possible age for retirement.

-- Calculate the first and second pillar benefit reductions.
+- Calculate the reductions for 1st and 2nd pillar benefits.

 - Find out about options to bridge the gap.

 - Calculate the additional savings required to cover fixed and variable costs.

-- Ask your pension fund when you need to register for early retirement and choose the lump-sum withdrawal option (instead of an annuity).
-Please note: the deadlines are often years in advance!
+- Ask your pension fund by when you need to register for early retirement and choose the lump-sum withdrawal option (instead of an annuity).